mattybrad/drumkid2/manual.md

 ### Menu
 Pressing the "menu" button will enter a mode where you can adjust various settings.
 You can scroll through the different settings using the +/- buttons, then choose a setting to adjust using the "✓" button.
 Once you have selected a particular setting, you can then adjust/confirm it using the +/-/✓/x buttons, or go back using the "back" button.
 The following settings can be adjusted from the menu:
-- Clock
+- Clock (internal or external)
-- Out 1
+- Out 1 (activate or deactivate individual channels on output 1)
-- Out 2
+- Out 2 (activate or deactivate individual channels on output 1)
-- Crush
+- Crush (choose which outputs use the crush effect)
-- Pulse length
+- Pulse length (length of sync/trigger output pulses in milliseconds)
-- PPQN (out)
-- PPQN (in)
-- Pitch
-- Quantise
+- PPQN out (how many pulses per quarter note are transmitted by the clock output)
+- PPQN in (how many pulses per quarter note are expected by the clock input)
-- Factory reset
+- Factory reset (resets everything to factory settings - all data will be lost!!)

 ## Synchronisation (clock)
 The module can either use its own internal clock or it can be synchronised to an external clock signal.
-This
+Here's an overview of each mode:

+### Internal clock
+In this mode, you just press "play" to start the beat, which will then play at the current specified tempo until you stop the beat by pressing "play" again.
+You can set the tempo manually with the "tempo" button or by pressing the "tap" button repeatedly.

+### External clock
+In this mode,

 ## Error codes
 The error codes below correspond to those that will be shown on the display if something goes wrong, and are included to help identify any potential problems: